Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Portable luggage scale:

 Really nice to have to pack within airline guidelines for your flight home, especially if you bought a lot of souvenirs!
-Check prices here.
+Check your options here.

 A good map of Iceland: